pushrocks/smartsystem/docs/index.md

 // define the lazy module
 let myLazyModule = new LazyModule<typeof _myPlugin>('myPlugin', __dirname)

-// set the loader, defaults to npm anyway, can be systemjs alternatively myLazyModule.setLoader('npm')

 // another plugin
 import * as _anotherPlugin from 'anotherPlugin' // plugin does not get loaded here at runtime

 // define lazy module
 let anotherLazyModule = new LazyModule<typeof _anotherPlugin>('anotherPlugin', __dirname)
-anotherPluginLazy.setLoader('systemjs') // sets the loader to systemjs

 myLazyModule.whenLoaded.then(myPlugin => {
     /* do something with myPlugin.